shariq1989/cookbook/content/recipe/cucumber_avo_tom_salad.md

 * Olive Oil

-* Lime: I used lime, but you could use lemon juice as a substitute and still achieve freshness to flavor the salad.
+* Lime: I use lime, but lemon juice would achieve the same freshness to flavor the salad.

 * Spices: I used the dynamic duo and flavored the salad with Kosher salt and coarse ground pepper.

 #### What equipment do I need to make this recipe?

 * A [sharp knife](https://amzn.to/2R6C2Yp)

 * A large [salad bowl](https://amzn.to/33n2H61)

+#### Is this salad vegetarian?
+Is it vegan?

+Our cucumber, avocado, and tomato salad naturally suit both a vegetarian and vegan diet.

 #### I don't like cilantro; can I use something else?

-Sure, fresh dill is a great substitute, though if you're going that route I would suggest using lemon juice in place of the lime.
+Sure, fresh dill is a great substitute.
+If you do, I suggest using lemon juice in place of the lime.